nmsutton/MazeRunner/README.md

 ## Neural Computation

 Grid and place cells, and oscillatory rhythms will be modeled.
 Initially the work will be from oscillatory interference formulas by Dr. Neil Burgess \[1\].
-Similar methods to those of an existing Sheynikhovich, et al., 3d maze simulation will be included \[2\].
+Alternatively spatial memory formulas from Dr. Michael Hasselmo may be used instead, that effort is being looked into \[2\].
+Similar methods to those of an existing Sheynikhovich, et al., 3d maze simulation will be included \[3\].
 Recreation of observed mouse neural activity can be used in the maze tasks and theories of neural mechanisms can be explored.
 Eventual work can include addressing open questions existing in the current state of spatial memory models.

 Presently functional:
 * Saved images from the maze are processed by a Gabor filter using OpenCV.
 That will be visual stimulus input into neural networks of spatial memory cells to learn the maze.